> About Us > Governors

-Deputy Head Teacher and Year 6 class teacher.
+Acting Deputy Head and Year 6 class teacher.

 Becky was elected as a Parent Governor in September 2015 shortly after her eldest son started in the Reception class.
 Becky now has two sons at the beginning of their time at school.
 As a primary school teacher with 10 years' experience working in education herself, she brings professional as well as parental experience to the Board.
 Having championed healthy schools and various other initiatives at her own school, Becky feels strongly about creating a learning environment that gives every child an equal opportunity to thrive academically, creatively and socially.
 As the Chair of her own school's Student Committee, she also brings the unique insight of what children are looking for from school too.

 Mark is a father to 3 children, 2 of whom attend Castlefields, with the 3rd expected to join shortly.
 He joined the Governing Body in October 2017, starting initially as a parent governor, moving to a co-opted governor to allow more Castlefields parents to join the Governing Body.
 Mark currently works for a Software Training and Consultancy company and has worked in many areas of engineering and technology, mainly Automotive.
 Most of his childhood was spent taking things apart "To see how it worked".
 As link Governor for ICT he hopes to spark the inquisitive nature of the children at Castlefields and help tomorrow's engineers find their calling.